DeVos In Charge, Teacher Well-Being And Chronic Absence: Our Year In Review

 But there were other big education stories, too.

-Y'all were really interested in how the systemic segregation of schools is maintained by 'individual choice.'
+Y'all were really interested in how the systemic segregation of schools is maintained by "individual choice."
 The story examined the choices parents make when they select a school for their kids, given the incredibly segregated landscape of our public schools.
 You also loved playing a game to test your fake news judgment, something we hoped you shared in your classrooms and with your children.

 Same goes for our piece about how to write a good cover letter.
 We hope that one helped you out when applying for internships and jobs (It sure as h*ck helped me when applying for this job).

-Stressed Teachers
+Stressed teachers

 Many of our most popular stories involved the well-being of teachers.
 Our story about teachers being stressed gained a lot feedback, particularly from teachers who had strong feelings about being told how to de-stress.
 Among other things, the article suggested yoga and meditation — but we heard from you about the many bigger issues contributing to that stress, that need to be addressed for a more permanent solution.